-While you have until October 15, 2018 to opt out of having a My Health Record, the system won’t come online for patients until November 13, 2018.
+While you have until January 31, 2019 to opt out of having a My Health Record, the deadline date has been pushed out from it’s original October 2018 because of technical issues.
 It has so far been endorsed by the Australian Medical Association, the Royal Australian College of GPs and the Pharmacy Guild of Australia.

 MY HEALTH RECORD FOR AUSTRALIAN EXPATS: WILL IT BE USEFUL?

 It’s hard to say at this point, although there seem to be some benefits to My Health Record for Australian expats.
 But the most important thing to know is that if you don’t have a Medicare card or account, you won’t have a My Health Record either.